mopidy/mopidy/docs/installation/raspberrypi.rst

 Mopidy runs on all versions of `Raspberry Pi <https://www.raspberrypi.org/>`_.
-However, note that the later models are significantly more powerful than the Raspberry Pi 1 and Raspberry Pi Zero; Mopidy will run noticably faster on the later models.
+However, note that the later models are significantly more powerful than the Raspberry Pi 1 and Raspberry Pi Zero; Mopidy will run noticeably faster on the later models.

 .. warning:: Update needed